After School Print Club

 Technique: Chine-collé transfer onto damp cotton paper.

-Activity: Students cut around their previous prints, glue them with wheat paste, and transfer them onto cotton based paper using the press.
+Activity: Students cut around their Pegasus inspired monoprints, glue them with wheat paste, and transfer them onto cotton based paper using the press.
 The session closes with a group sharing of work.

-Focus: Bringing together drawing, collage, and printmaking into a final layered piece, while reflecting on process.
+Focus: Bringing together drawing, collage, and printmaking into a final layered and embossed piece, while reflecting on process.

-Outcome: Each child leaves with a collection of finished monotype chine-collé horse prints and a deeper appreciation of myth-inspired visual storytelling.
+Outcome: Each child leaves with a collection of finished monoprints, chine-collé and collagraphed Pegasus inspired prints and a deeper appreciation of myth-inspired visual storytelling.

 Details